Rem-Station/docs/src/en/general-development/setup/server-hosting-tutorial.md

 5. Open your Space Station 14 Launcher and click on ``Direct Connect To Server`` and type in ``localhost`` as an IP address and click connect.
 You can also add it as a favorite if you click the ``Add Favorite`` button using the same IP address.
 6. When there is a new update.
 Go back to the 2nd step, and copy over the ``data`` folder and ``server_config.toml`` (if you modified it) from your old server files to the new server files.

 If you are having trouble understanding what to click, here is a quick video.
 Subtitles contain some extra information if needed.

-{% embed youtube id="IDBqrAGZ3cA" loading="lazy" %}

 ## Level 1: Invite Your Friends